Paper Mario: 2006–present: Change in genre, concepts, and philosophy

 In a 2020 interview with Video Games Chronicle, Tanabe reaffirmed from previous interviews that while he makes note of general criticisms, he makes sure not to ignore "casual players" and new fans of the series.
 With this in mind, The Origami King greatly focused on puzzle-solving.
 Tanabe said that he could not satisfy every fan amidst the core veterans and casual players, and instead attempted to gravitate towards new concepts, which is why The Origami King used origami as a new paper-like theme.
 Tanabe explained how the game's writing was kept broad in its context and format so it could be understood by other ages and cultures.
 He has since kept away from a complicated plot due to how it "led the game away from the Mario universe", and instead created a story where different locales would be tied to specific memorable events.
-Tanabe also noted that it was no longer possible to bring back original characters since Sticker Star.
+Tanabe also noted that since Sticker Star it was "no longer possible to modify Mario characters or to create original characters that touch on the Mario universe."

+As the final announcement of a Nintendo Direct on September 14, 2023, Nintendo announced a remake of The Thousand-Year Door, set to release on the Nintendo Switch in 2024.
+It features remastered HD graphics, and retains the arts and crafts visual style that was established in Color Splash and The Origami King.